Rightlight6 Room lighting audit

 The room audit looks for visible clues that explain why a room feels wrong: daylight drop-off, harsh overhead glare, weak lamp layering, sleep-hostile lighting, or visible overlap between discomfort and colder or moisture-prone room edges.

 Some rooms are easy to read from images; others are not.
-Confidence matters because a trustworthy product should admit uncertainty where coverage, lighting conditions, or camera quality weaken the interpretation.
+Confidence matters because poor coverage, bad lighting, or weak image quality can make the result less certain.

 What makes the method useful

-The method is useful when it helps the user understand the strongest visible problem, the first fix worth trying, and the limits of what the system can responsibly say from room media alone.
+The method is useful when it helps the user see the strongest visible problem, the first fix worth trying, and the limits of what can honestly be read from room media alone.